 For the "bottom-up" approach, the Investment Manager analyses individual issuers, focusing on exposure to ESG factors.
-After the eligible universe of securities has been identified, AB enters into a detailed research process to assess the securities from a risk/return perspective.
+After the eligible universe of securities has been identified, AB enters into a detailed research process to assess the securities from a

+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters. risk/return perspective.
 Such process includes the incorporation of ESG factors into the analysis of the financials of an issuer in accordance with the AB Stewardship Approach.
 For corporate issuers, AB has established a proprietary materiality matrix, which serves as a comprehensive guide to the most material ESG factors facing each Global Industry Classification Standard subindustry.
 The results of the analysts' research on ESG factors, and corresponding ESG scoring, are incorporated in the investment decision-making process of the Portfolio.